zluo01/edex-ui/README.md

 - More styling or functions on terminal
 - Add webGL render support for terminal
 - Add support for styles in the original packages
+- More System support, currently temperature not support in M series chip.

 ## Build